michielpost/x402-dotnet/README.md

 There is a sample website and mock Settlement server included.
 - Start the Aspire project: `x402-dotnet.AppHost`
 - Navigate to the sample website `https://localhost:7154/`
-- Use the `x402.SampleWeb.http` for sample web requests
+- Use `x402.SampleWeb.http` for sample web requests

 ## Contributions
 Contributions are welcome.
 Fork this repository and send a pull request if you have something useful to add.